Kuala Penyu: History

+In the early 1960s, this area was more commonly known as “Sitompok”, referring to those distinctive rock formations.

 Geography

 Kuala Penyu is located on the Klias Peninsula, which was once originally covered with mangrove swamp forests.
 Much of these mangrove swamps were destroyed by land developers that later realised that the soils were much too acidic to support palm oil.

 Climate

 Kuala Penyu has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.